CainDev/Facebook-Twitter-AutoGrow-Bot/readme.txt

     > Type "pip install requests"

 > Songs
     > Drag .mp3s into this folder.
-MUST FOLLOW THIS NAMING PATTERN
         > All songs will be saved in old-songs.txt in the [Settings] folder.
 Just so you know what has been posted.
     > Small hint for you >COPY WHATS SUCCESSFUL<